Chemical Hygiene Plan - Section 1

 The Library at each campus maintains reference materials addressing chemical health and safety issues under the designation Chemical Hygiene Plan Reference Literature.
 The references include chemical workplace exposure standards, OSHA'S Laboratory Safety Standard, Rhode Island Chapter 28-21, the Hazardous Substance Right-To-Know Act and other laboratory safety references.
-Material safety data sheets received from suppliers are available in the security offices at the Knight, Flanagan, Providence and Newport Campuses, and also in the MSDS Stations mounted on the walls outside of rooms where the chemicals are being used.
+Material safety data sheets received from suppliers are available in the security offices at the Knight, Flanagan, Providence and Newport Campuses, and also in the SDS Stations mounted on the walls outside of rooms where the chemicals are being used.

 All containers of chemicals, which could pose a physical or health hazard to an exposed employee or student, must have a label attached.
 Labels on purchased hazardous chemicals must include:

 - the name, address and emergency phone number of the company responsible for the product; and

 - an appropriate hazard warning.
 The warning may be a single word-"danger", "warning" and "caution" - or may identify the primary hazard, both physical (i.e., water reactive, flammable, or explosive) and health ( i.e., carcinogen, corrosive, or irritant).

 Most labels will provide you with additional safety information to help you protect yourself while working with this substance.
 This includes protective measures to be used when handling the material, clothing that should be worn, first aid instructions, storage information and procedures to follow in the event of a fire, leak or spill.